How To Edit Northern Lights Photos

 Want to catch up on the first part of this ‘How to Shoot the Aurora‘ series?
 Check out ‘What is Aurora?‘.
 Not sure what gear you should be using?
 Read ‘Aurora Photography Gear‘ to find out the must-haves and check out my last post: How to Shoot the Aurora.

 Of course, these steps are suggestions and can be loosely applied to your tastes.
 Not everyone likes the same editing.
-I don’t really enjoy editing photos and try to keep my editing daily minimal.
+I don’t really enjoy editing photos and try to keep my editing minimal.

-Drag and drop your file into Lightroom, then click ‘Import’ in the Lower right corner.
+Drag and drop your file into Lightroom, then click ‘Import’ in the lower right corner.
 After it has been imported select the Image and click the ‘Develop’ tab in the upper right.
 This is where you begin to edit northern lights photos.

 Now scroll down to ‘Effects’ and move the ‘Dehaze’ slider up until it is to your liking.
 You may need to go and adjust the exposure again.
 Many times I’ll go back and increase the exposure a little more.
 Play around with it.

 I typically will bring my shadows up to lighten up my foreground and bring the highlights down a hair when I edit northern lights photos.
 Remember how dark the foreground was in the original photo?
 Bringing up the shadows brings out the foreground.

 Of course, there may be situations where you want to bring shadows down if you want the foreground to have more of a silhouetted appearance.
 I usually will either leave the highlights alone or bring down slightly in a photo.

 I personally don’t like too much contrast.
 Some people like it, other people overdo it in my opinion.
 Move the slider until you reach your desired effect.
 I usually don’t alter contrast in my photos.